Understanding 2 Percent in Decimal Form: A full breakdown

 -

 Statistical Analysis: In statistical data analysis, percentages are frequently converted to decimals for calculations involving proportions and probabilities.
-For instance, if 2% of a population possesses a certain characteristic, this is represented as 0.02 in many statistical formulas.
+Take this case: if 2% of a population possesses a certain characteristic, this is represented as 0.02 in many statistical formulas.

 -